Montessori Mom

 2. Cultural material according to age and development.

 3. A complete library or access to a library.
-Books such as story, picture, reference, science, art illustrations, poems.
-Also educational videos or DVDs and music CDs, records or tapes.
+Books such as story, picture, reference, science, art illustrations, and poems.
+Also educational videos or DVDs and music CDs, records, or tapes.

 4. Material in the room should be at the developmental level of the children.
 Remove material they have outgrown.
 Also, it is important not to put in material that is above their level.